Coaching for Internet Marketing Entrepreneurs

 VI.
 THOU SHALT LUST IN YOUR HEART … FOR ANSWERS.

-If there's one common trait among creatives of all kinds, say lots of people who lots of things on this subject, it’s that they’re hopelessly, almost helplessly curious.
+If there's one common trait among creatives of all kinds, say lots of people who say lots of things on this subject, it’s that they’re hopelessly, almost helplessly curious.

 About everything.